01 of 04

 - You can make your design into a chart with symbols for easy color placement or even render it in virtual stitches where you get to see how it would look once stitched.

-- When you are satisfied with how it looks, use the "Export" tool to turn the design into an image file.
+- Use the "Export" tool to turn the design into an image file once you are satisfied with how it looks.
 At this stage, you will also have a chance to change the canvas mesh size and background color.

 Pattern-Making Software on the Web